 Are classified still a viable resource for a property purchase?
 Is there a potential perk of having access to more “For Sale by Owner” properties?

 Sadly, the use of the daily newspaper as a medium to sell properties has significantly diminished.
 While many local papers still run classified ads for properties in their print and online versions, it is not considered the best source for finding a property to purchase.
-In this digital age, that seems archaic and almost impossible.
+In this digital age and with the competitive housing market, it seems archaic and almost impossible.

 Many of the websites listed above in the MLS section, as well as Craigslist, have made the digital search for real estate investment the norm in almost every region of the United States.
 As discussed above, internet searches can offer access to both listings by brokers and “sale by owners” properties.